 Rule 3: In Real-Time, all SCED dispatchable capacity (LSL to HSL) for On-Line Resources considered to be offering Non-Spin (Option 1) or SOR (Option 2) at zero $/MW, this includes QSGR telemetering a status of ON, i.e. in Real-Time, On-Line Resources have mandatory participation in Non-Spin (Option 1) or SOR (Option 2).

 Rule 4: Develop exception rules where Resources can inform ERCOT of their inability to provide MW capacity for a particular AS.
 Is withdrawal of AS Offers or reduction in offered AS MW capacity an acceptable solution?
 If so, delete this rule.
+(Calpine Comment: It has been brought up that a must-offer requirement in RTC without an accompanying capacity market is equivalent to loads given a zero priced call option on further optimizing the market/reducing the cost to serve load.
+(Similar to the position that says Loads pay RMR uplift costs therefore they should be allowed to see RMR energy reduce real time clearing prices without a price adjustment.
+As a general principle, no one should be allowed to purchase a call option to suppress prices in an energy-only construct.) .The inverse is also true, that a voluntary RTC could leave ERCOT with very high priced energy and AS with non-participant capacity sitting on the sidelines.
+This policy issue will continue to come up until ERCOT seeks PUCT resolution of it.)

 AS participation in RTC – timeline for informing ERCOT of changes to AS offers